 NOTE: A participant on a substance abuse treatment program waiting list is complying with treatment and remains eligible for TA benefits.

-Once the FSD receives the treatment information from the DMH, the eligibility specialist must update the Drug Treatment Facility (FMN6) screen with the facility and any other treatment information.
-Refer to FAMIS User Guide: Updating the Drug Treatment Facility Screen for more information on the Drug Treatment Facility screen.
+Once FSD receives the treatment information from DMH, the eligibility specialist must update the Drug Treatment Facility (FMN6) screen with the facility and any other treatment information.
+Refer to the Updating the Drug Treatment Facility Screen user guide for more information on the Drug Treatment Facility screen.

 Active participation in the substance abuse treatment program includes:

-- Completion of comprehensive assessment by the DMH to determine the appropriate course of treatment;
+- Completion of comprehensive assessment by DMH to determine the appropriate course of treatment

-- Enrollment in an approved substance abuse treatment program as assigned by the DMH;
+- Enrollment in an approved substance abuse treatment program as assigned by DMH

-- Consent to communication between and among the treatment provider, the FSD, and the DMH personnel about participation and progress in substance abuse treatment; and
+- Consent to communication between and among the treatment provider, FSD, and DMH personnel about participation and progress in substance abuse treatment; and

 FAMIS automatically closes the referral when the following exit reasons are entered on the Drug Treatment Facility (FMN6) screen: